meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

     - Your code should tell Homer `"good job"` if he eats **less than half his maximum intake**
     - And `"get back on your diet"` when he **exceeds his maximum intake**.

-> At this point your first 4 tests should pass!
-If they don't, go back over the instructions to see if you missed something.

 ### 2) GO HOME!, Unless...